About Flashpaper

 - IDs

 - Each secret is given a random UUID which is not guessable and which reveals nothing about the secret.
+The ID is the key; do not share it with anyone but the intended recipient.
+We do not list or index secrets anywhere.

 - Text secrets